Code-Institute-Submissions/comics/README.md

 ### Existing Features

-- Callout button for both users and new visitors, Allows new visitors to register and users to go to new entry page.
+- Callout button for both users and new visitors, Allows new visitors to register and users to go to New Comic page.
 - Navbar logo on all pages, Allows users to return to the home page.
 - Search bar, allows users to search comic book collection.
 - Mature filter, Filters content for users under 16.
 - Card gallery, Displays all available comics in the collection.
-- New entry form, Allows users to submit their own comic suggestions.
+- New Comic form, Allows users to submit their own comic suggestions.
 - Profile page, Allows users to edit their own information.
 - Comic page, Displays more information on a chosen comic.
 - Favourite/Unfavourite button and page, Users are able to favourite and unfavourite comics and view them on a seperate page.